 - post-natal support including job protection measures and return-to-work support, flexible working conditions, and support for breastfeeding by providing lactation rooms for mothers in offices that employ more than 50 women.

-WOMEN EMPOWERMENT WITHIN OUR WIDER ECOSYSTEM OF PARTNERS
+EMPOWERING DIVERSE COMMUNITIES THROUGH OUR ECOSYSTEM OF PARTNERS

 Pioneering work has been carried out by Danone on the empowerment of women within the company and on gender equality more broadly, through projects led by the Danone Ecosystem Fund.
 The launch of our global parenting policy on this issue marked an important milestone for the company.
 This commitment to gender equality was recognised by the United Nations, which named Emmanuel Faber "Inaugural Thematic Champion".